KineBergseth/KYC/README.md

 ### Running the code

-In the server folder type
+Navigate to the server folder and type
 ```
 npm start
 ```